dodderingstalwart/homelab/README.md

 # Introduction<br>
 ## Running
 k3s<br>
-* Control plane with two node cluster<br>
+* Control plane with two node cluster.<br>
-* Manage my containers
+* Manage the carnac containers.

 Docker<br>
-* Containerize and run my applications
+* Containerize to run the applications.

 Ansible<br>
-* Using a playbook to update and configure all the nodes
+* Using a playbook to update and configure all the nodes.

 ## Hardware
 Control Node<br>